What are Internal Finance / Internal Sources of Finance?

 Formula for Retained Profits

-It can be stated as below:
+It is as shown below:

 Retained Profits / Retained Earnings = Net Profits – Dividend / Drawings